Torelli loci, product cycles, and the homomorphism conjecture for $\mathcal{A}_g$: Tautological projections on Xgs to Ag

 .05in

 When $s=1$, we have the isomorphism

 The vanishing $\theta^{g+1}=0\in \CH^{g+1}(\X_g)$ holds under our normalization conventions as explained in \cite [Theorem 2.1]{GZ}, see also \cite{DM, Hai}.
 For $s=2,$ the vertical tautological ring was studied and shown to be Gorenstein in \cite [Theorem 3.3]{GZ}.
-The tautological ring for families of abelian varieties was also considered in \cite[Section 9.4] {BMP} and \cite[Section 6]{GrushevskyHulekTommasiStable}, and $\R^*(\X^s_g)$ coincides with the definition of \cite{BMP} for the universal family.
+The tautological ring for families of abelian varieties was also considered in \cite[Section 9.4] {BMP}, \cite[Section 6]{GrushevskyHulekTommasiStable} and \cite{MoonenChow}.
+The tautological ring $\R^*(\X^s_g)$ coincides with the definition of \cite{BMP} for the universal family.

 \begin{thm} The following isomorphisms determine the tautological rings of $\X_g^s$ for all $s$: \begin{itemize} \item[\emph{(i)}] $\R^*_{\mathsf{vert}}(\X_g^s) \cong \R^*(X^s)$ for every fixed principally polarized abelian variety $(X,\theta)$.
 Therefore,